Cornelius Denvir: Early life

 Cornelius Denvir was born on 13 August 1791 in Ballyculter, County Down.
 He was educated at Dr. Nelson's Classical School in Downpatrick, being described by peers as an enthusiastic child with a love for sight-seeing.
-According to one biographer, young Denvir also showed interest in the Catechism by attending local visits from the then Bishop of Down and Connor Dr. Patrick MacMullan who was resident in Downpatrick.
+According to one biographer, young Denvir also showed interest in the Catechism by attending local visits from the then Bishop of Down and Connor Patrick MacMullan who was resident in Downpatrick.
 In September 1808, Denvir enrolled at Maynooth College, and was appointed chair of Natural Philosophy and Mathematics there in August 1813.

 Denvir was ordained first as deacon in June 1813, then a priest in May 1814, performing his liturgical duties in conjunction with his academic ones.
 In 1826, Denvir left Maynooth College to become the Parish priest of Downpatrick.
 In 1833 he became a professor at the newly founded St. Malachy's College, teaching classes in Latin, Greek and Mathematics.
-He continued his duties as parish priest and professor until 1835, when he was appointed Bishop of Down and Connor in succession to Dr. William Crolly.
+He continued his duties as parish priest and professor until 1835, when he was appointed Bishop of Down and Connor in succession to William Crolly.

 Ministry

 Bishop of Down and Connor

-As 22nd Lord Bishop of Down and Connor, Dr. Denvir emphasised the teaching of the Catechism to youth as well as emphasising the importance of scripture to the diocese.
+As 22nd Lord Bishop of Down and Connor, Denvir emphasised the teaching of the Catechism to youth as well as emphasising the importance of scripture to the diocese.
 In 1841 he helped fund the start of construction of St Malachy's Church in Belfast, which was completed in 1845.
 In his later years, Denvir fell under criticism by other Belfast Catholics, who claimed Denvir was neglectful of his duties, especially those relating to expanding and defending Catholicism in the face of growing Protestant influence.
 Some accounts attribute Denvir's shortcomings to poor health and temperament, while others suggest that Denvir backed away from expansion to avoid conflict with Protestant groups.

 Denvir suffered from personal finance problems during his time as Bishop.
 The construction of St Malachy's Church put him into deep personal debt, which he was apparently arrested for some time after 1844.
 Denvir was also criticised for selling seats in the newly constructed church to offset costs.
 He was also described as reluctant in asking for funds from parishioners, severely limiting his resources with which to care for the church.

-After years of illness compounded by age, in 1860 Dr. Denvir was assigned Dr. Patrick Dorrian as a coadjutor to assist in his episcopal duties.
+After years of illness compounded by age, in 1860 Denvir was assigned Patrick Dorrian as a coadjutor to assist in his episcopal duties.
 While ill health may have been the predominant reason for the appointment of a coadjutor, contemporary newspaper accounts suggest there may also have been an ideological reason for the appointment.
 In The Spectator it was noted in December 1859 'it may be, because he (Denvir) is too liberal for the Cullen epoch.'

 In May 1865, Denvir resigned as Bishop and was succeeded by Dorrian.
 Denvir died one year later on 10 July 1866, in his residence on Donegall St, after suffering from fainting fits a few days prior.
 He was buried in Ballycruttle Church.